-- FLA works with employers to change their behavior, will accept auditing companies as well as NGOs as monitors ("fire prevention" system).
+- FLA works with companies to change their behavior, will accept auditing companies as well as NGOs as monitors ("fire prevention" system).
 After two years, code and monitoring system developed, implementation about to begin. - WRC focuses on educating workers to make complaints about employers without engaging employers directly; expects universities to respond to any violations ("fire alarm" system).
-System not yet developed or started.